 Rights & Responsibilities Summary for Oregon Utility Consumers

-The utility company´s main obligation is to provide you with reliable services at rates approved by the PUC.
-Your main obligations are to pay for the services you use, to not damage or tamper with the company´s facilities, and to notify the company if you move, if you wish to change your service or if you have a problem.
+The utility company’s main obligation is to provide you with reliable services at rates approved by the PUC.
+Your main obligations are to pay for the services you use, to not damage or tamper with the company’s facilities, and to notify the company if you move, if you wish to change your service or if you have a problem.

-The utility may ask you to pay a deposit.
+DEPOSITS: The utility may ask you to pay a deposit.
 If a deposit is required, you may have the right to pay it in several installments.

-You have the option to ask that another person receive your bills and notices if, for some reason, you are unable to receive or understand those bills and notices.
+THIRD-PARTY NOTICES: You have the option to ask that another person receive your bills and notices if, for some reason, you are unable to receive or understand those bills and notices.
 Also, you may ask your utility company to furnish you with notices in another language if you do not understand English.

-If you or a member of your household has a serious health problem and your utility service is threatened, you may obtain a medical certificate from your doctor or other medical professional who provides your health care.
+MEDICAL CERTIFICATES: If you or a member of your family has a serious health problem and your utility service is threatened, you may obtain a medical certificate from your doctor or other medical professional who provides your health care.
 A medical certificate will prevent immediate disconnection of your service and requires your utility to allow you to set up a payment plan to pay any overdue bill.
 (Medical certificates do not apply to water utilities.)

-You may take advantage of one of several special payment options designed to make it easier to pay your electricity or natural gas utility bills.
+PAYMENT PLANS: You may take advantage of one of several special payment options designed to make it easier to pay your electricity or natural gas utility bills.
 You may pay your bills on an equal-payment plan which will spread out your payments over the year.
 If you are unable to pay your electricity or gas bills for a period of time and your utility intends to cut off your service, you may also enter into a special agreement to pay the overdue amount over a period of time.

-Customers are responsible for paying their utility bills on time.
+LATE CHARGES: Customers are responsible for paying their utility bills on time.
 Under certain circumstances, utilities may add late-payment charges to bills not paid on time.